SMAKSS/search/Readme.md

 ![npm](https://img.shields.io/npm/v/@smakss/search) ![Snyk Vulnerabilities for npm package](https://img.shields.io/snyk/vulnerabilities/npm/@smakss/search) ![NPM](https://img.shields.io/npm/l/@smakss/search) ![npm](https://img.shields.io/npm/dt/@smakss/search) ![npm bundle size (scoped)](https://img.shields.io/bundlephobia/min/@smakss/search)

-Searching through arrays or objects might be easy these days with array helpers like [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), but what if you have a nested array of object and want to search into every key of your object with a specific keyword?
+Searching through arrays or objects might be easy these days with array helpers like [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) or libraries like [_lodash](https://www.npmjs.com/package/lodash), but what if you want a lighter library and have a nested array of object and want to search into every key of your object with a specific keyword?
 This might be hard or frustrating sometimes, this package will help you to achieve search a keyword through each object key, array elements and/or nested arrays.
 Also, this package uses ES6+ syntax so if you using older standards for writing JS code you may need a transpiler for it.

 ## How it works?